neuralhydrology/neuralhydrology/docs/source/usage/quickstart.rst

 Installation
 ------------
-There are two ways how you can install the ``neuralhydrology`` package: Editable or non-editable.
+There are two ways how you can install NeuralHydrology: Editable or non-editable.
 If all you want to do is run experiments with existing datasets and existing models, you can use the non-editable
 installation: